 For more information about the campaign and access to resources go to "Racism.
 It stops with me".
 For more information about campus activities and how you can get involved contact Access and Diversity on Diversity@usc.edu.au.

-USC Ally Network: 'Creating safe study and work spaces for LGBTIQ students and staff'
+USC Ally Network: 'Creating safe study and work spaces for LGBTIQ students'

 The USC Ally Network is a group of students and staff who have participated in training around working with people with sexual and gender diverse backgrounds and who may or may not identify as Lesbian, Gay, Bisexual, Transgender, Intersex or Queer (LGBTIQ).
 The aim of the Ally Network is to advocate and support cultural change; build and support an advocacy network and help create a safe and inclusive and educational and work environment.
 More information about training workshops and resources can be found at USC Ally Network or contact Ally@usc.edu.au.